nuagenetworks/nuage-metroae/juju_charms/metroae/README.md

       <insert options here...>
 ```

+Notice that the machine declaration includes a tag.
+This tag must be set to the bare-metal MaaS intance that this VSC will be deployed to.

 To Deploy:

 `juju deploy <bundle_file.yaml>`

+There are one or more sample bundle files in the charm's `bundles` directory.

 # VSC VM (KVM) Configuration
 The VSC service VM is required to have a minimum of 4GB of memory and a minimum of 4 cores.